- 1 Shangri-La's Villingili Resort

 - 14 Milaidhoo Island Maldives

 Nothing screams "paradise" like the Maldives, a 26-atoll chain of islands known for its sparkling turquoise waters, sugar-white beaches, and, of course, dreamy overwater bungalow resorts.
-We couldn't think of a better setting for the season finale of this year's The Bachelorette.
-Not sure what to do after the final rose?
-We found 14 properties worthy of your dream romantic escape—plus, what to wear when you're there.
+We found 14 Maldives resorts worthy of your dream romantic escape.

 Shangri-La's Villingili Resort

 Recognize this 132-villa gem?
-This season's final episode of The Bachelorette was filmed at this private, exclusive property.
+The Bachelorette: Season 14's final episode was filmed at this private Maldives resort.
 There are overwater bungalows, of course, but also treetop aeries overlooking palm-lined beaches and winding trails, where guests can take bicycles out for a spin.
 Shangri-La is renowned for its attention to Asian wellness, and you’ll find it at the Chi spa, where the order of the afternoon should be a cucumber-and-honey body wrap or Philippine Hilot massage using warm coconut oil and banana leaves.
 Up for a bigger adventure?
 Go on a dolphin cruise, head out for a round of nine-hole golf, or charter the resort’s own yacht for exploring the nearby islands, home to tiny villages and a defunct Air Force base.

 LUX* South Ari Atoll